inventaire/entities-search-engine/wikidata_per_entity_import.md

 * Run the query: `npm run update-query-results type-a type-b`.
 This will save the corresponding ids into `queries/results/${type}.json`

+* Add the type name to the server type whitelist by adding it to `./config/default.coffee` types list

 * After starting the server (see above), import the results: `npm run import-query-results type-a type-b`

 Both commands can be passed `all` instead of a list of types to run all the queries in the `queries/sparql` folder, and import all the results from `queries/results` in ElasticSearch, via the server.